department-of-veterans-affairs/va.gov-team/teams/veteran support crew/Contact us page/Product/Product outline.md

 -	People trust VA more because support channels, especially the website, can provide needed answers.

 ## Initiatives
-### Contact us page initial improvements (2024)
+### "Contact us" page initial improvements (2024)
-- **Description**: We'll make improvements to Contact us based on: user research, a review of other support experiences on websites/mobile apps, and a review of current analytics and user feedback.
+- **Description**: Update content based on: user research, a review of other support experiences on websites/mobile apps, and a review of current analytics and user feedback.
 - **Timing**: FY24 Q4 (Jul to Sep) to FY25 Q1 (Oct to Dec)
 - **Objective**: Increase customer satisfaction score to 25%.
 - **Key results**: